Social Suffering and South Asian Narratives

 Who has the right to speak about trauma?
 As cultural products, narratives of social suffering paradoxically release us from responsibility while demanding that we examine our own connectedness to the circumstances that produce suffering.
 As a result, the text's act of "speaking havoc" rebounds in unsettling ways.

-- Subject Listing: Trauma Studies, Asian Studies, Literary Studies
+- Subject Listing: Asian Studies / Southeast Asia; Literary Studies

 - Bibliographic information: 256 pp., 3 illus., 6 x 9 in.